 Seek immediate medical care if you develop severe diarrhea or vomiting and are in or have very recently returned from a country where cholera occurs.

-If you believe you may have been exposed to cholera, but your symptoms are not severe, call your family doctor or general practitioner.
+If you believe you may have been exposed to cholera, but your symptoms are not severe, call your family doctor.
 Be sure to tell him or her that you suspect your illness may be cholera.

 Here's some information to help you get ready and what to expect from your doctor.